-SA is currently receiving approximately 1-2 GL/day of water for the environment from upstream watering actions in the Lower Darling and releases from Lake Victoria.
-This is expected to continue into March.
-This water is being provided by the Commonwealth Environmental Water Holder (CEWH) and The Living Murray and it will support the maintenance of water levels in the Lower Lakes and barrage outflows.
+SA is currently receiving approximately 1-2 GL/day of water for the environment from upstream watering actions, including from the Lower Darling and releases from Lake Victoria.
+This is expected to continue through March.
+This water is being provided by the Commonwealth Environmental Water Holder (CEWH) and The Living Murray and it will support the maintenance of water levels in the Lower Lakes and barrage outflows to the Coorong.

-Planning for the delivery of water for the environment in 2024-25 is underway, including potential operations of Pike and Katarapko floodplain regulators and associated weir pool raising at Locks 5 and 4 in winter/spring this year.
+Planning for the delivery of water for the environment in 2024-25 is underway.
+This includes considering options for weir pool manipulation and the potential ecological need for operations of Chowilla, Pike and Katarapko floodplain regulators dependant on the outcomes of environmental monitoring, consultation, flows and environmental water availability.